-Outset Scotland was delighted to present Lauschmann’s film work Digital Clock (Growing Zeros) to Scotland’s national collection, following its exhibition at the Scottish National Gallery of Modern Art during Generation, a nationwide celebration of the last 25 years of contemporary art in Scotland.
+Outset Scotland was delighted to present Torsten Lauschmann’s film work Growing Zeros (Digital Clock) to Scotland’s national collection, following its exhibition at the Scottish National Gallery of Modern Art during GENERATION, a nationwide celebration of the last 25 years of contemporary art in Scotland.

 Torsten Lauschmann (born 1970 in Bad Soden, Germany) studied Fine Art Photography at The Glasgow School of Art (1997), and gained his MA in Media Art from ZKM in Karlsruhe (2001).
 Solo shows have been staged at Dundee Contemporary Arts (2012), Collective Gallery, Edinburgh (2010) and Arnolfini Gallery, Bristol (2008).
 In 2010 he received the inaugural Margaret Tait Award at the Glasgow Film Festival.
 He was shortlisted for the Jarman Award (2011).
 A visiting lecturer at both Duncan of Jordanstone College of Art & Design in Dundee, and Edinburgh College of Art, he lives and works in Glasgow.

 The Scottish National Gallery of Modern Art is home to Scotland’s collection of modern and contemporary art.